Skip to contents

 • row_id: Integer to keep track of which row is which

-• alpha - A hyperparameter for SNF (variable that influences the subtyping process)
+• alpha - A hyperparameter for SNF (feature that influences the subtyping process)

 • k - A hyperparameter for SNF